Great hammerhead: Taxonomy and phylogeny

 Older studies based on morphology have generally placed the great hammerhead as one of the more derived members of its family, reflecting the traditional view that cephalofoil size gradually increased over the course of hammerhead shark evolution, but this view has been refuted by phylogenetic analyses using nuclear and mitochondrial DNA, which found that the great hammerhead and the smooth hammerhead (S. zygaena) form a clade that is basal to all other Sphyrna species.
 These results also show that the first hammerheads to evolve had large rather than small cephalofoils.

+The earliest fossil teeth of the great hammerhead are known from the Early Miocene of Cuba.
+They are also known from the Middle Miocene to Pliocene of Florida, US, and the Late Miocene of Panama and Brunei.

 Distribution and habitat

 The great hammerhead inhabits tropical waters around the world, between the latitudes of 40°N and 37°S. In the Atlantic Ocean, it is found from North Carolina to Uruguay, including the Gulf of Mexico and the Caribbean Sea, and from Morocco to Senegal, and the Mediterranean Sea.
 It is found all along the rim of the Indian Ocean, and in the Pacific Ocean from the Ryukyu Islands to Australia, New Caledonia, and French Polynesia, and from southern Baja California to Peru.
-It may occur off Gambia, Guinea, Mauritania, Sierra Leone, and Western Sahara, but this has not been confirmed.
+It may occur off Gambia, Guinea, Mauritania, Sierra Leone, Western Sahara, and occasionally seen near Hawaii but this has not been confirmed.
 Great hammerheads may be found from inshore waters less than 1 m deep, to a depth of 80 m offshore.
 They favor coral reefs, but also inhabit continental shelves, island terraces, lagoons, and deep water near land.
 They are migratory; populations off Florida and in the South China Sea have been documented moving closer to the poles in the summer.